This website uses cookies to help you make the most of your visit.

 Standards met

 The pharmacy premises are well maintained and are suitable for the services the pharmacy provides.
-The pharmacy is kept clean, hygienic and secured from unauthorised access.
-But team members can’t make use of the pharmacy’s consultation room for private conversations with people.
+The pharmacy is kept clean, hygienic, and secured from unauthorised access.
+It has facilities for people to have private conversations about their health with the pharmacy team.

 Principle 4.
 Services, including medicines management